chaitanya81/code-kata/README.md

 **Fork the above repository and implement the following:**

-Create a web application that will display a bargraph of tasks that were completed per day.
+Create a web application with TasksCompleted Component that will display a bargraph of tasks that were completed per day.
 (See barchart.png)

-If possible, use Angular CLI, a REST API and a dataSource of your choice (can be in-memory data).
+If possible, use Angular CLI, a REST API and a dataSource of your choice (can be an in-memory database).

 We prefer you use TDD.
 Please make sure your tests pass.